Los-Terremotos/GreenPets/_daily_logs/testing_notes.md

   - `/Greener Living, One Tap Away/i` assertion is using Regular Expression because it will by pass the `<br /> html tag that exists within the react component.
 This allows the test case to still search for the desired content without rendering an error

 2. Second unit test will simulate user clicking on a button and if that button will reroute user to `/get-started` page
   - Before we create the test case, we need to create a helper component, `TestLocationDisplay`.
-This component instantiates a variable `location` and assigns it the value of `useLocation()` method from `react0router-dom`
+This component instantiates a variable `location` and assigns it the value of `useLocation()` method from `react-router-dom`
   - We then return a HTML div element with two required attributes:
     - 1. `data-testid` which we assign to string value of "test-location:
     - 2. `data-location` which we assign to JSX value = `location.pathname`